rh2oman/DataCleaningCourseProject/README.md

 # Readme.md - Getting and Cleaning Data — Course Project
+This file provides the following: 1)Assignment Details, 2) Variable Selection Discussion, and 3) R-script Discussion.
 ## Assignment Details
 This section provides the background for the assignment.
 The original text can be found at  https://class.coursera.org/getdata-031/human_grading/view/courses/975115/assessments/3/submissions <br />
 <br >